by Frank Pallotta | Jun 29, 2026 | Blog, Real Estate Terms Explained

 Once a contract is signed and the earnest money is placed in escrow, it often feels like the toughest part is behind you.
 However, real estate agents know that the period between being ‘under contract’ and getting ‘clear to close’ can be...

-by Frank Pallotta | Mar 5, 2026 | Real Estate Terms Explained
+by Frank Pallotta | Mar 5, 2026 | Real Estate Terms Explained, Blog

 In Georgia real estate transactions, the Purchase and Sale Agreement is a critical document.
 It sets the terms for earnest money, financing, due diligence, repairs, deadlines, possession, and default.
 Even standard-form agreements create binding legal obligations and...